 | Chain | `{context: retriever |

-The answer to every question is sourced directly from the retrieved PDF chunks — not from the model's general training data.
-This is the core promise of RAG: accurate, verifiable, document-grounded answers.
+This is how RAG works.
+Every answer comes directly from the retrieved PDF chunks, not from the model's general training data.
+That is the promise of RAG: accurate, checkable, document-grounded answers.